Matkicail/HPC-Project/README.md

 I recommend reading it from point to kMeans to main.
 Main itself does not mean much so don't pay too much attention to it.
 It serves solely as a driver.

 Waiting for further direction to see how MPI & CUDA Will play out.

-Will start on another clustering algorithm.
+Have begun on fuzzy c-means clustering